 Laura Cyran, M.S., is a pre-doctoral psychology intern at CBC where she conducts individual, family, and group therapies with children, adolescents, and adults.
 She is currently a fifth-year doctoral student in the School Psychology program at St. John's University and specializes in the practice of Cognitive-Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT).
 Laura earned her bachelor's degree from Barnard College, where she graduated with a major in Psychology and a minor in Philosophy.
 She earned a master’s degree in Social Work from Fordham University, with a clinical concentration and specialization in children and families.
 She also holds a master's degree in School Psychology from St. John's University.

-In addition to clinical work, Laura has a great interest in research where she actively participates on the CBC research and program evaluation team.
-She has also been a Doctoral Research Fellow in the St. John's Infancy Research Lab, investigating infant learning and memory since 2017.
-She is also a research assistant in a developmental psychology lab investigating adolescent peer relationships and social withdrawal.
+In addition to clinical work, Laura is actively involved with the CBC research and program evaluation team.
+She is also a research assistant in a developmental psychology lab investigating adolescent peer relationships and social withdrawal and served as a Doctoral Research Fellow in the St. John's Infancy Research Lab, where she investigated infant learning and memory.
 Laura also enjoys sharing her love of research with undergraduates through teaching an Experimental Psychology course to students at Hunter College and assisting with an undergraduate research seminar at St. John's.

-Laura is a member of several professional organizations, including the Association for Psychological Science (APS), New York Association of School Psychologists (NYASP), and the National Association of School Psychologists (NASP).
-She presents her research Anne many national conferences.
+Laura is a member of several professional organizations, including the Association for Psychological Science (APS), Society for the Improvement of Psychological Science (SIPS), Association for Behavioral and Cognitive Therapies (ABCT), and the National Association of School Psychologists (NASP).
+She has presented her research at national and international conferences.